ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-preliminaries.md

 ### Data types

 #### Primitive data types

+**Boolean variables:**
+A [Boolean variable]{.term}
+is a variable that takes on one of the two values $True$ and
+$False$.
+These two values are often associated with the values 1 and 0, respectively, although there is no reason why this needs to be the case.
+It is poor programming practice to rely on the correspondence between 0 and False, because these are logically distinct objects of different types.

 ::: TODO
 - We will only use these: boolean, integer, float, character, **null**